 (1) Don’t talk to anyone who takes the initiative to call you and sell something.
 Ignore anyone who sends you a cold email or unsolicited social media message.

 Good people are busy.
 We won’t invite you to a lunch meeting.
 We won’t sound desperate.

 (2) Learn a few basics about how websites work.
-You can just go to YouTube and google “WordPress websites” and you’ll get a lot of good material.
+Today you can just go to YouTube and google “WordPress websites” and you’ll get a lot of good material.
 It won’t be in any particular order and you won’t have a single source of information.
 You’ll ultimately be better off with a paid course, but you can learn enough to recognize a shark when you see one.

 From time to time I recommend website development courses that actually deliver on their promises.
 Sign up with this free 7-Step Website Makeover Planner.
 Click here for immediate download!

 (3) Don’t start your website till you’re clear on the what and the why.